raul23/web-crawler/README.rst

 - ``--log-format only_msg``: display only the logging message without the timestamp or the logging level
 - ``--log-level debug``: display all logging messages with the ``debug`` logging level

-  Check `List of options <#list-of-options-for-download-wiki-pages-py>`_ to know more about the other options you can use.

 `:star:` In order to stop the script at any moment, press ``ctrl`` + ``c``.

 List of options for ``download_wiki_pages.py``